AdobeDocs/analytics-platform.en/help/content-analytics/config/guided.md

 ##### Data collection {#mobile-data-collection}

 The data collection settings allow you to define what data (experience locations, asset locations, asset URLs) you want to collect for Content Analytics.
-You must ensure you do not collect any personal identifiable information as part of that data collection.
+Ensure you do not collect any personally identifiable information as part of that data collection.

 To configure data collection: